j-goodz/consensys_final/avoiding_common_attacks.md

 dangers of calling external contracts is that they can take over the control flow

+Added zeppelin SafeMath to protect agains uints too large or small from impacting Ether payouts

 - Implement a circuit breaker / emergency stop = simple moodifiers, as its a fairly simple app